NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 Generated programs are written to directory ```/root/data/generated_data/complete_samples/```.

 ### Evaluation of Our JS Program Generator
-We also provid the full-trained GPT-2 JS program generator used by our paper.
+We also provided the full-trained GPT-2 JS program generator used by our paper.
 You can use the following command to generate about 512 test programs (defined by nsamples) where each test program contains around 4 JS APIs (which lead to ~4 * 512 = 2,000 test cases).

 You can run the test by using the following command using a GPU: